-The Fund finance costs includes bank charges and lease interest expense.
-Lease expenses arise as per the requirement of IFRS 16 to present the right of use assets and liability as line items in the notes of the financial statements.
+The Fund finance costs are comprised of lease interest expense.
+Lease expenses arise as per the requirement of IFRS 16 to present the right of use assets and lease liability as line items in the financial statements.
 These costs are recognized as a result of a decrease in future economic benefits related to decrease in an asset or an increase of a liability and when they can be measured reliably.